Mozu/Integration-PowerReviewsWidgets/README.md

 2. In the **Site tree**, navigate to **Templates** > **Product**.
 3. Click the **Widgets** button at the top of the editor.
 4. Drag the **Power review** widget to any dropzone the page.
 Configure the widget and save.

+##Enable on Product-Listing page and Quick-view(Description tab):-

+1. In Admin, go to Main > Site Builder > Editor.
+2. In the site tree, expand Templates and select Category..
+3. Switch to Widgets in the site tree and drag PowerReviews Category Display widget into a dropzone.
+4. Enter “mz-directory-ratings” in Category Container, “pr-quick-view” in Quick View Container and select a value from dropdown in UPC/ASIN.